jamestechpublic/NxGNMovies/readme.txt

 1. Please retore the MoviesDB.bak to your local SQL Server.
 2. Ensure the connection string in appsettings.json file in the WebApi (back-end) point to your restored database

+Back-end:
+	Get project folder in MoviesAPI.zip
 	Run the WebApi from Visual Studio 2022

-Run the Angular Front from Visual Studio Code
+Front-end:
+	Create MoviesUI angular project
+	The src folder is in MoviesUIsrc.zip
+	install additional packages
+	Run from visual studio (for example)

 NOTES & POSSIBLE IMPROVEMENTS
 -----------------------------